srsergiorodriguez/exploraciones-digitales/content/7_periplo-draft.md

 ---
-title: Un periplo en el mapa
+title: Un periplo por el mapa
 ---

 <a id="periplo-chapter"></a>